chtoucas/Narvalo.NET/docs/issues.md

 ----------

 - LINQ changes:
   * Merge `Sequence.Gather` and `Sequence.Unfold`?
+Remove overloads of `Gather`
+    that are just `Unfold`'s.
   * Simplify LINQ for `Maybe<T?>`?
 - Remove `GroupJoin` for monads?
 - Explain `Bind` and `Select` for `Outcome` and `Fallible`, `Where` for `Outcome<T>` and `Fallible<T>`.
+- Add tests for purity?
 - Fallible: review handling of exceptions + tests.
 - `Either<T1, T2>`:
-  * T4: If the monad is nullable check that we handle all null's (affects only `Either<T1, T2>`) + tests.
+  * T4: If the monad is nullable, check that we handle all null's.
+Auto-generate tests for null-guards (affects only `Either<T1, T2>`) + tests.
-  * Add variants operators on the right for Either?
+  * Add variant operators on the right for Either?
-  * Auto-generate tests for null-guards (missing only for `Either`).
-    Add more tests beyond the auto-generated ones.
-Add tests for purity?
   * Should we throw if we have a lefty method for a righty object (see `WhenLeft` for instance).

 Next:
 - Add async and lazy alternatives?
-- Implement trampoline.
+- More recursion helpers: trampoline + other Y Combinators.
+- LINQ: `FoldBack` and `ReduceBack`.
 - Custom `is` operators (it is in the proposal but it is not yet possible).
 - Deconstruction for `Maybe<T?>`,
 ```csharp